AndrewLoeppky/eosc211_students/run4/week11/week11WS4A3.md

 **Step 3:** If we assume the acceleration is constant over a time interval ∆t, then after the time ∆t there is a change in velocity due to this acceleration.
-This is in the direction of the acceleration vector so the easiest thing is to work in terms of the x- and y- components of the change in velocity.
+This is in the direction of the acceleration vector so the easiest thing is to work in terms of the x and y components of the change in velocity.

 > Write down the equations for the x- and y- components of the *change